osg-htc/user-documentation/documentation/htc_workloads/specific_resources/el9-transition.md

 Alternativly, you can make your job run in a provided base OS container.
-For example, if you want your job to always run in RHEL 8, remove the `requirements` and add `+SingularityImage` in your submit file.
+For example, if you want your job to always run in RHEL 8, remove the `requirements` and add `container_image` in your submit file.
 Example:

-    +SingularityImage = "/cvmfs/singularity.opensciencegrid.org/htc/rocky:8"
+    container_image = /cvmfs/singularity.opensciencegrid.org/htc/rocky:8
     requirements = True